keepthrifty/keepthrifty.github.io/_posts/2016-11-13-how-we-budget-four-branch-system.md

 You'll see that each paycheck has a line item for __targeted goals__ that gets us up to our total paycheck amount.
 This means that every dollar from each paycheck is accounted for.

-The beauty of applying things this way is that we are making measurable steps (even if they are small ones) toward your big financial goals _every single month_.
+The beauty of applying things this way is that you are making measurable steps (even if they are small ones) toward your big financial goals _every single month_.

 ## Step 6: Set Up Your Accounts